rweather/vacuum-tube-experiments/README.md

 was possible to operate vacuum tubes (or "valves" as we call them in Australia) at low voltage and get useful work out of them.

-## Blinky with two 6AU6 Pentodes
+## Blinky with two 6AU6 pentodes

 The simplest thing to do with vacuum tubes is blink LED's!
 Henri Abraham and Eugene Bloch invented an
 <a href="https://en.wikipedia.org/wiki/Multivibrator">astable multivibrator oscillator</a>
 based on two triodes during World War I.
-<a href="https://ik1zyw.blogspot.com/2022/01/abraham-bloch-valve-led-multivibrator.html">This author of this blog post</a>
+<a href="https://ik1zyw.blogspot.com/2022/01/abraham-bloch-valve-led-multivibrator.html">The author of this blog post</a>
 showed how to make a simple Abraham-Bloch blinky that could operate down to 9V using the tubes they had available.